spyroskantarelis/chordonomicon/README.md

 https://huggingface.co/datasets/ailsntua/Chordonomicon

 For a detailed description of the Chordonomicon Dataset, please see our paper on arXiv [https://doi.org/10.48550/arXiv.2410.22046].
 If you use this dataset, kindly cite the paper to acknowledge the work.

+@article{kantarelis2024chordonomicon,
+  title={CHORDONOMICON: A Dataset of 666,000 Songs and their Chord Progressions}, author={Kantarelis, Spyridon and Thomas, Konstantinos and Lyberatos, Vassilis and Dervakos, Edmund and Stamou, Giorgos}, journal={arXiv preprint arXiv:2410.22046}, year={2024}
+}